-Taking nutritional Asafoetida supplements can benefit cancer patients with B Cell Acute Lymphoblastic Leukemia on CAR-T treatment.
-But avoid Asafoetida supplements if on Decitabine treatment for TET2+ Chronic Myelomonocytic Leukemia.
-Similarly, taking nutritional supplement Asafoetida can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDK4.
-But avoid taking nutritional supplement Asafoetida when at genetic risk of cancer due to mutation of gene TERT.
+Taking Asafoetida extracts or nutritional supplements may benefit Primary Yolk Sac Tumor patients on Cisplatin treatment over Butyric Acid nutritional supplements.
+Similarly, taking nutritional supplements Asafoetida may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KMT2D over Fava Bean.
+But avoid nutritional supplements Asafoetida when at genetic risk of cancer due to mutation of gene ERCC3.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as TET2+ Chronic Myelomonocytic Leukemia or B Cell Acute Lymphoblastic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Asafoetida.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Yolk Sac Tumor, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Asafoetida.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Asafoetida?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene CDK4?
-Are the implications of taking Asafoetida supplement in TET2+ Chronic Myelomonocytic Leukemia the same as B Cell Acute Lymphoblastic Leukemia?
-Is it one and the same if you are on treatment Decitabine or on CAR-T?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Asafoetida extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene KMT2D the same as due to mutation of gene ERCC3?
+Are the implications of Primary Yolk Sac Tumor the same?
+Is it one and the same if you are on treatment with Cisplatin?

 Asafoetida or Ferula asafoetida is the dried latex exuded from the roots of Ferula plant, native to Afghanistan and Iraq.
 Asafoetida or “hing” is usually dried and ground into a powder, and is commonly used as a spice in Indian cuisines.
 It is also considered to have medicinal properties due to its antioxidant and antimicrobial effects (Gholamreza Kavoosi et al, J Food Sci., 2013).
 Following are some of the potential health benefits of asafoetida: